aliyun/terraform-provider-alicloud/website/docs/r/fcv3_trigger.html.markdown

 The following attributes are exported:
 * `id` - The ID of the resource supplied above.The value is formulated as `<function_name>:<trigger_name>`.
 * `create_time` - Creation time
+* `http_trigger` - (Available since v1.234.0) HTTP trigger information
+  * `url_internet` - The public domain name address.
+On the Internet, you can access the HTTP Trigger through the HTTP protocol or HTTPS protocol.
+  * `url_intranet` - The private domain name address.
+In a VPC, you can access the HTTP Trigger through HTTP or HTTPS.
+* `last_modified_time` - (Available since v1.234.0) The last modified time of the trigger
 * `status` - The state of the trigger
+* `target_arn` - (Available since v1.234.0) Resource identity of the function
+* `trigger_id` - (Available since v1.234.0) Trigger ID

 ## Timeouts